rajnisohpal/NoteMaking_App/README.md

 We were 2 people of team when this project started and we managed all task management by using **Android Studio** .

+Currently we are working to add more user friendly features to improve User Interface and any contribution will be appericiated.

 ## Contact

 If you have any doubt, suggestion then you can [open issue](HTTPS://guides.github.com/features/issues/) at this repository. :wave: